imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 **Output**

-First : 20
+First: 20
-Second : 30
+Second: 30

 ```

 ### Class and Object, Inheritance

-Python is Object oriented programming language ,Almost everything as object , properties and method.
+Python is Object-oriented programming language, Almost everything as object, properties and method.

-#### Create class with Properties and Object creation
+#### Create a class with Properties and Object creation

-To create class in python , **_class_** keyword is used.
+To create a class in python, **_class_** keyword used.

 ```